Kjeragfossen

-Kjeragfossen is a waterfall in the municipality of Sandnes in Rogaland county, Norway.
+Kjeragfossen is a waterfall in the eastern part of Sandnes Municipality in Rogaland county, Norway.
 The 715 m waterfall cascades down from the Kjerag plateau on the south shore of the Lysefjorden.
 It is one of the highest waterfalls in Norway and one of the highest in the world.
 It is a plunge-style waterfall that is usually only active about 5 months of the year.
 The waterfall is located in a very scenic area that has many tourists each year.
 The famous Kjeragbolten boulder is located nearby.